 Bittium´s HR management and OHS function analyze occupational accidents at regular intervals and whenever particular risks emerge.
 In 2021, a total of three occupational accident reports were submitted in Bittium´s companies in Finland.
 None of these accidents led to disability or liability under the Finnish legislation governing occupational accidents and diseases.

 From the aspect of managing and developing diversity, it is important to take into account different backgrounds and skills and to put them to good use.
 Participation-oriented and coaching style supervisory work plays an important role in this.
 All employees and job applicants are treated equally regardless of their gender, age, ethnic background, political views or other background factors.
 Bittium´s equality plan is based on the Finnish Act on Equality Between Men and Women.
 The realization of equality at work is assessed in employee surveys from the perspectives of pay, career development and recruitment.

 As the extensive annual employee survey enables Bittium to address the themes of equality and non-discrimination, the company does not carry out a specific equality survey each year.
 The next survey is planned for 2022.

 The principles concerning the diversity of the Board of Directors are defined in the Corporate Governance Statement.

 The vast majority of Bittium´s employees work in countries with progressive human rights legislation.
-Human rights monitoring mainly concerns Bittium´s subcontractors and suppliers, and Bittium has issued framework agreements and Supplier Requirements that serve as guidance in human rights issues.
-Bittium´s main partners are evaluated by means of self-assessments and audits in accordance with an annual plan.
-In 2019, no violations or significant non-conformities related to the use of child labor, forced labor, inappropriate disciplinary action, physical punishment, or health-related discriminatory practices were observed in Bittium´s or its subcontractors´ operations.
+Subcontractors and partners are required to adhere to Bittium´s Supplier Requirements, which also address the company´s approach to human rights questions.
+Compliance with the Supplier Requirements was evaluated in 2021 based on self-assessments.
+In 2021, no violations or significant non-conformities related to the use of child labor, forced labor, inappropriate disciplinary action, physical punishment, or health-related discriminatory practices were observed in Bittium´s or its subcontractors´ operations.